MCMicS/jenkins-control-plugin/README.md

 ![Browser](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Browser.png?raw=true)

 ## Plugin Compatibility
-This plugin was built with JDK 1.6 and ideaIU-10.5.0 version.
+This plugin was built with JDK 1.6 and IDEA 11 version.
 Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing.

 ## Installation steps
 Download this plugin from your IDE or from the plugin website: http://plugins.intellij.net/?idea&id=6110.